 Romances with Cities

-Ok.
-The romances with different cities happened quite often in my life.
+To start with, romances with different cities happened quite often in my life.
 I´ve been in love with Valencia as a teenager, but once I moved to Spain – my love object switched for the German city of Berlin, where I learned German for a month.
 And as if it was not enough – after I finished my business studies and went to Hong Kong for my internship program, Asia had become an ultimate obsession (I really had a hard time going back to Europe when the moment came).
 And here you think, how many times might someone fall in love?! – I´ll tell you once I stop.
 Cause here comes my latest crush – the city of San Francisco!

 “Cities were always like people, showing their varying personalities to the traveler.
 Depending on the city and on the traveler, there might begin a mutual love, or dislike, friendship, or enmity.
 Where one city will rise a certain individual to glory, it will destroy another who is not suited to its personality.
 Only through travel can we know where we belong or not, where we are loved and where we are rejected.”